manualbashing/manuel/content/posts/writing-citing-obsidian-zotero/index.md

 ![citation-plugin-options.png](images/citation-plugin-options.png)

-- In Obsidian open the command palette and run "Citations: Refresh citation database"
+Close the settings and open the Obsidian command palette to run `Citations: Refresh citation database`.
-- Create a new document in Obsidian
-  - Any Markdown file will do
-  - It does not matter how it is called
+### Insert your first citation

+That that Zotero an Obsidian are configured, create a new markdown file and do the following:

 - Place the cursor anywhere in the file
-- From the command palette run "Citation: Insert Markdown citation"
+- From the command palette run `Citations: Insert Markdown citation`
 - This will show a popup from which the citations can be selected.
+- Hit enter to select any of the citations

  ![images/add-first-citations.gif](images/add-first-citations.gif)
-  - This will insert the citation key in the following syntax `[@key]`.
-You can add page numbers after the comma; `[@key, p.
+This will insert the citation key in the [Pandoc Citation syntax](https://pandoc.org/chunkedhtml-demo/8.20-citation-syntax.html): `[@key]`.
+See the linked documenation for how this syntax works.
+The following patterns are what I personally use most of the time:
+- Citation with page number: `[@smith1992, p.
 12]`
+- Citation with page number and footnote `[@smith1992, p.
+14, fn.
+2 ]`
+- Multiple citations with page number: `[@smith1992, p.
+12; @jones1992, p.
+5]`
-  - If you want to mention the article in the style Author (year).
-"According to Smith (1992) bla... " remove the brackets: `"According to @smith1992 bla..."`
+- Inline citation `"According to @smith1992 bla..."`

-  - See here for more details: [Pandoc Citation syntax](https://pandoc.org/chunkedhtml-demo/8.20-citation-syntax.html)
-  - Also you might want to set yourself a convenient hotkey for the "Insert markdown citation command"
+{{% callout emoji="📎" text="Also you might want to set yourself a convenient hotkey for the "Insert markdown citation command".
+I am using `Ctrl-O`. " %}}
 ## Export a markdown document with citations to MS Word

 - Install Pandoc
 - In Obsidian Install the community plugin "Pandoc" by Oliver Balfour

 ![pandoc-plugin.png](images/pandoc-plugin.png)